One America News Network: History

-DirecTV said in January 2022 that it would not renew the contract with Herring Networks, which expired in April 2022, affecting One America News Network and its sister channel AWE, which would be removed from DirecTV's satellite and U-verse TV services.
-The channels were dropped from on DirecTV on April 4, 2022; some staff members left the network for other employment.
+DirecTV said in January 2022 that it would not renew its contract with Herring Networks, which expired in April 2022, affecting OAN and its sister channel AWE, which would be removed from DirecTV's satellite and U-verse TV services.
+In response, OAN host Dan Ball said that OAN "is now at war with AT&T" and urged viewers to dig up "dirt" on AT&T board chairman William Kennard.
+The channels were dropped from DirecTV on April 4, 2022; some staff members left the network for other employment.

-Verizon Fios, OANN's largest remaining carrier, notified its customers on July 21, 2022, that it could not come to terms to renew its contract with OANN and would remove the network from its service in nine days.
-August 1, 2022 was OANN's final day on cable or satellite, marking the end of OANN's availability on major carriers.
-OANN commentator Pearson Sharp said on-air that OANN was dropped because Verizon is a "radical Marxist" corporation.
+Verizon Fios, OAN's largest remaining carrier, notified its customers on July 21, 2022, that it could not come to terms to renew its contract with OAN and would remove the network from its service in nine days.
+August 1, 2022 was OAN's final day on cable or satellite, marking the end of OAN's availability on major carriers.
+OAN commentator Pearson Sharp said on-air that OAN was dropped because Verizon is a "radical Marxist" corporation.

+In December 2024, following former Congressman Matt Gaetz's withdrawal from his nomination to United States Attorney General by Donald Trump due to allegations of sexual assault, it was announced that Gaetz would be joining OAN to host a new show every weekday starting in January 2025.

+On May 7, 2025, Kari Lake announced that OAN will provide news coverage for Voice of America.
+The network was added nationwide to Spectrum systems in July 2025.